qunsheng/AngularTwoDropdown/README.md

 Angular Smart Input
 ==================

+There examples of smart input using Angular.

-Use Angular filter bind two dropdown menus together.
+1) Use Angular filter bind two dropdown menus together.

-Another example is using Angular directive to creating input field with tags.
+2) Use Angular directive to creating input field with tags.

+3) Use AmngularUI create google like search input.